EventStore/documentation/docs/tutorials/Encryption-At-Rest.md

 ### Step 2 (optional): Confirm Encryption-At-Rest availability

-By default, Encryption-At-Rest is bundled with EventStoreDB 24.20 LTS.
-You can confirm its availability in the EventStoreDB logs.
+By default, Encryption-At-Rest is bundled with KurrentDB 25.0 or later, or EventStoreDB 24.10 LTS.
+You can confirm its availability in the KurrentDB logs.
 Look for the following log message:

 ```text:no-line-numbers
 [INF] ClusterVNodeHostedService Loaded SubsystemsPlugin plugin: encryption-at-rest 24.10.0.1316
 ```

-Refer to the [log documentation](@server/diagnostics/logs.md) for instructions on accessing EventStoreDB logs.
+Refer to the [log documentation](@server/diagnostics/logs.md) for instructions on accessing KurrentDB logs.

 ### Step 3: Generate a master key

-To encrypt the data, you must first generate a **master key** using the `es-cli` tool (available to be downloaded in Cloudsmith [here](https://cloudsmith.io/~eventstore/repos/eventstore/packages/?q=es-cli)).
+To encrypt the data, you must first generate a **master key** using the `es-cli` tool ([available to be downloaded in Cloudsmith](https://cloudsmith.io/~eventstore/repos/eventstore/packages/?q=es-cli)).
 This key is used to derive the data keys that will encrypt chunk files.

 Run the following command to generate a master key: